 Number and percent of documented findings from DHSS and MHD case reviews which have been remediated.
 Numerator = Total number of documented findings from DHSS and MHD case reviews which have been remediated.
-Denominator = Total number of documented findings from DHSS and MHD case reviews.
+Denominator = Total number of documented findings.

 Reports to State Medicaid Agency on delegated Administrative functions If 'Other' is selected, specify: